 The East Bay, Mills’ home, has long been the birthplace of crucial performance poetry collectives and publishing efforts, especially those aligned with racial and gender justice.
 Continuing the Mills tradition of experimentation in graduate and undergraduate education, We Are the Voices supports the development of innovative, even risky, ways of presenting poetry and scholarship in nonacademic settings.
-Through community collaborations, students participate in developing a radically alternative view of the city’s diverse communities as creators, performers, and humanists in their own right.
+With the support and guidance of faculty advisor Stephanie Young, students design and implement public projects that explore the transformative power of literature in East Bay communities and beyond.

 Maidens in the Moorlands: Black Women in 19th-Century British Literature